eurostat/Nuts2json/README.md

 - Non-european boundaries (feature type `cntbn`) with a single property:
   - `co`: T if the boundary is coastal.
 F otherwise.

+- The map graticule (meridian and parrallel lines) is provided as feature type `gra` with a single `id` property:

 ## Usage example